akka/akka/akka-docs/src/main/paradox/common/other-modules.md

 ### [Lagom](https://www.lagomframework.com)

-Lagom is a micro service framework which strives to be opinionated and encode best practices for building micro service systems with Akka and Play.
+Lagom is a microservice framework which strives to be opinionated and encode best practices for building microservice systems with Akka and Play.